censorship-no/ceno-docs/README.md

 ![](./images/ceno-logo.png "CENO logo")

-CENO (short for [Censorship.no!][]) is a mobile Web browser using a novel approach to circumventing Internet censorship, targeting to enable unfettered access to the World Wide Web for netizens operating in highly restrictive Internet environments.
+CENO (short for [Censorship.no!][]) is a mobile Web browser using a novel approach to circumvent Internet censorship infrastructure, allowing users living in a censored zone to share retrieved content with each other, peer to peer.

 [Censorship.no!]: https://censorship.no/

-CENO users do not need to know a friendly proxy server in the uncensored zone in order to bypass local filtering — setting CENO apart from most other circumvention initiatives.
+CENO users do not need to know a friendly proxy server in an uncensored zone in order to bypass local filtering — setting CENO apart from most other circumvention initiatives.
 CENO is being built in expectation of aggressive Internet filtering and the establishment of [national intranets][] to fence off nations from the Web.

 [national intranets]: http://en.wikipedia.org/wiki/National_intranet